livecomsjournal/livecomsjournal.github.io/_author_instructions/05_tutorials.md

 layout: single
 sidebar:
   nav: authors_tutorials.md
-title: Tutorials
+title: Tutorials and Training Articles
-excerpt: What is a publishable tutorial?
+excerpt: What is a publishable tutorial or training article?
 permalink: /authors/tutorials/
 ---